Skip to main content

 'dry-run': Flags.boolean({

-description: 'Preview only',
+description: 'Preview changes without deploying',

 }),